JordanDelcros/OBJImg/README.md

  - **error:** callback function when the script fail to generate image

 If the `obj`parameter is a path, the script will parse the content for a MTL lib (path to the MTL).

+## Do not compress images

+Each pixel represent a precise number between 0 and 65280 (255 * 255 + 255 | red * green + blue) so if you compress the image with less, pixels color will be alterate and datas too...
+You cant use image compression except lossless compression like OptiPNG.
+(The objimg CLI already compress the image with the strongest method of OptiPNG).